 Please describe in a short text how student-centered learning is put into practice within the programme by commenting on the above mentioned specific points.
-In particular, indicate the means used and the learning, teaching and student assessment practices refer to the relevant articles of the Rules of Procedure of the programme o
+In particular, indicate the means used and the learning, teaching and student assessment practices (where appropriate, refer to the relevant articles of the Rules of Procedure of the programme or the academic unit).